jakobzhao/geog458/labs/lab02/readme.md

 ## 3. Word cloud analysis

 A word cloud can visualize the high-frequency terms and map them according to their frequency.
-It helps to analyze the content of all the collected tweets.
+It helps to analyze the content of all the collected data.
 There are a few online word cloud generators you can use.
 In this lab, we use Word Art from https://wordart.com.
 You can use your UW email to register an account.
 After registration, you can create a word cloud by pressing the "Create Now" Button on the front page.

 ![](img/frontpage.png)

-Open `twsearch-result.csv` in microsoft excel or other alternative spreadsheet software.
-Copy all the rows under the `text` column, and then paste the copied rows to the input text box on Word Art.
+Open `videos.csv` in microsoft excel or other alternative spreadsheet software.
+Copy all the rows under the `shortdesc` column, and then paste the copied rows to the input text box on Word Art.
 You need to press the `import` button on the top left to open this text box.
 Once complete, please type `Import words`.

 ![](img/import-box.png)